Weride Chosen Technology Supplier For New Pilot Project On Autonomous Driving In Switzerland

-(MENAFN- GlobeNewsWire - Nasdaq) ZURICH, Jan.
-14, 2025 (GLOBE NEWSWIRE) -- WeRide Inc. (NASDAQ: WRD), a global leader in autonomous driving technology, is the technology provider for an innovative new autonomous driving pilot project in Switzerland.
+ZURICH, Jan.
+14, 2025 /PRNewswire/ -- WeRide Inc. (NASDAQ: WRD ), a global leader in autonomous driving technology, is the technology provider for an innovative new autonomous driving pilot project in Switzerland.
 This project is funded by the Canton of Zurich and Swiss national railway Schweizerische Bundesbahnen (SBB) and managed by the Swiss Transit Lab (STL), with WeRide providing products and operational support.
 The decision demonstrates WeRide's leading L4 autonomous driving Technology and operational experience has again been recognized by the international market.

 The first automated vehicles will operate in Switzerland's Furttal Region.
 Residents will be able to book the autonomous vehicles by an app supplied by ioki.